scheinerman/SimpleQuantum.jl/README.md

 More generally, `Qubit(w,z)` where `w` and `z` are numbers (not both zero) creates a new qubit whose unit vector representation is `[w;z]` normalized.

-The `measure!` function is used to value of the qubit.
-If `q` is the qubit specified by `[w;z]` with `abs(w)^2 + abs(z)^2 == 1`, then `measure!(q)` returns `0` with probability `abs(w)^2` and `1` with probability `abs(z)^2`,
-and overwrites the value of `q` with `Q0` or `Q1`, respectively.
+The `measure!` function is used to get the collapsed value of the qubit.
+If `q` is the qubit specified by `[w;z]` with `abs(w)^2 + abs(z)^2 == 1`, then `measure!(q)` returns `0` with probability `abs(w)^2` and `1` with probability `abs(z)^2`, and overwrites the value of `q` with `Q0` or `Q1`, respectively.